 Eligibility criteria include:

 A degree and 120 or more semester hour credits of relevant post-secondary education

 from a recognized institution.

-of any level academic course work in the following core teachable areas.
+of any level academic course work in at least one of the teachable areas identified

 First Nations Education